 Tax advice is particularly important in respect of APA’s for both the buyer and the seller.
 It is common in an APA for the purchase price of the business to be split across the individual assets (equipment, property, goodwill, contracts etc.).

 If the buyer is minded to sell any of the machinery or equipment following completion then they will seek to include as high a value as possible to these assets in order to minimise any possible Capital Gains Tax liability.
 Conversely the seller will be seeking to apportion a higher amount to intangible assets such as goodwill, which for them will be treated more favourably for tax.

 Whilst we are unable to provide any advice in respect of taxation we will always work closely with your accountant in order to achieve the best possible result for you whether you are buying or selling.

-For more information on the above, or to find out how Blacks’ Corporate team can assist you with an Asset Puchase or Share Purchase Agreement, please email or call us today on 0113 207 0000.
+For more information Asset Purchase or Share Purchase Agreements, or to find out how Blacks Solicitors’ Corporate team can assist you, please email or call us today on 0113 207 0000.